phonto1/Moe-Storage/Domain Join AzureStorage/Readme.md

 # PowerShell Script description

-This PS Script is used for Joining an Azure Storage Account to the on-prem Microsoft AD Domin following the necessary best practices to insure a proper implementationm of the solution, with the proper procedure to customize the code and fit it to a specific requirement.
+This PS Script will help you join an Azure Storage Account to the on-prem Microsoft AD Domin following the necessary best practices to insure a proper implementationm of the solution, with the proper procedure to customize the code and fit it to a specific requirement.

 ## Target audience